Turbak's invasion of Assam: Further preparations

 The participation of Ahom women is also notable.
-Mula Gabharu was a key leader in the Assamese resistance to the invasion of Assam by Turbak, in 1532.
+Mula Gabharu was a key leader in the Assamese resistance to the invasion of Assam by Turbak in 1532.
 She is referred to by historians as a symbol of sacrifice and courage in the resistance against the invading forces.
 Mula Gabharu was married to Phrasengmung Borgohain, an Ahom army commander and nobleman.
 She lost a loved one when her husband was killed in battle.
 Upon hearing the news of his death, she decided to lead the enemy soldiers into battle despite the danger, putting the dignity of the Ahom kingdom above her life.

 Battle of Duimunisila

 In October, the Muslims moved forward to Ghiladhari, and by November, Suklenmung had recovered from his wounds and led the Ahom forces at Sala.
 The Muslim forces launched an attack and set fire to houses outside the fort, but were surprised and routed in a counterattack by the Ahoms.

-Though the Muslims continued their cautious advance in the following months, the tide of the conflict turned in March 1533, when they were attacked again but this time they successfully defended the fort by pouring boiling water over the enemy.
+Though the Muslims continued their cautious advance in the following months, the tide of the conflict turned in March 1533, when they were attacked again, but this time they successfully defended the fort by pouring boiling water over the enemy.

 Despite this, the Muslims succeeded in gaining some ground in the subsequent encounters.
-However, by March 1533, the Ahoms were able to reverse the tide in their favor.
+However, by March 1533, the Ahoms were able to reverse the tide in their favour.
 In a naval battle at Duimunsilla, they inflicted heavy losses on the Muslim forces, The Muslim commanders, Taju and Sangal, were killed, The invading forces lost 2,500 men, 20 ships, and several large cannons, marking a turning point in the war in favor of the Ahoms.